CollegeBoreal/Tutoriels/2.Virtualisation/4.Cloud/2.Public/4.GCP/README.md

 If you are developing a production app, specify more granular permissions than `Project > Owner`.
 For more information, see [granting role` to service accounts](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts).

-5. Click `Create`.
+5. Clique sur le bouton [`Create`].
 A JSON file that contains your key downloads to your computer.

 * Le fichier téléchargé sera sauvegarder dans le répertoire `~/.gcp` Créer le répertoire au préalable.